 Many studies have shown that O-GlcNAcylation and OGT may be potential targets for treating cancer[56].
 These include analogs of the UDP-GlcNAc pathway and OGT inhibitors[57].
-Researches have identified the biosynthetic Ac-5SGlcNAc, which can act as nucleotide sugar analogs in cells and thus block the function of OGT[58].
+Research has identified the biosynthetic Ac-5SGlcNAc, which can act as nucleotide sugar analogs in cells and thus block the function of OGT[58].
 O-GlcNAcylation may also be used as a biomarker with diagnostic or prognostic value in clinical practice.
 Therefore, OGT and O-GlcNAcylation in urine or blood may be helpful in the diagnosis or evaluation of treatment response.
 Further research on O-GlcNAcylation will continue to expand our understanding of cancer and other diseases.

 OGT inhibitors may also provide new and effective drugs for treating O-GlcNAcylation.
-The evidence shows that BGJ398 can significantly block the effect of C1GALT1 on the malignant behavior of CRC cells, and suggest that FGF/FGFR2 signaling pathway is involved in the phenotype changes mediated by C1GALT1.
+The evidence shows that BGJ398 can significantly block the effect of C1GALT1 on the malignant behavior of CRC cells and suggest that the FGF/FGFR2 signaling pathway is involved in the phenotype changes mediated by C1GALT1.
 Therefore, it is reasonable to speculate that other molecules may cooperate with FGFR2 to mediate the effect of C1GALT1.
 The identification of other receptor substrates of C1GALT1 by glycoproteomics will help reveal the detailed mechanism and behavior of C1GALT1 in regulating cancer[59].
-MYBL1, a transcription activator, as a downstream target, is likely to regulate CRC progression by altering O-GlcNAcylation.
-Related studies reveal the molecular mechanism of O-GlcNAcylation in the occurrence and progression of CRC, and supports OGT as a promising target for CRC therapy[60].
+MYB proto-oncogene like 1, a transcription activator, as a downstream target, is likely to regulate CRC progression by altering O-GlcNAcylation.
+Related studies reveal the molecular mechanism of O-GlcNAcylation in the occurrence and progression of CRC and supports OGT as a promising target for CRC therapy[60].
 These findings provide new insights into the role of O-GlcNAcylation in CRC and suggest that C1GALT1 could be a target for treating CRC.

 Tn and sTn antigens

 Core 1-mediated destruction of O-GlcNAcylation depends on the exosome secretion of glycoproteins, which conversely regulates the expression of CD44 in human CRC cells and tumor-derived exosomes.
 Therefore, a high proportion of CD44 positive exons can be used as biomarkers to indicate abnormal O-GlcNAcylation[61].
 Recently, Tn antigen has attracted extensive attention in the field of tumor biology and clinical oncology.
 It may be a useful diagnostic marker because it is rarely found in normal tissues, but it is widely expressed in various adenocarcinoma and some malignant hematopoietic cells[62].
 In the first investigation of the expression of T-synthase/COSMC pathway and enzyme activity in human CRC specimens, the expression of the Tn antigen was measured.
-Tn antigen increased in the TM region and tumor.
+Tn antigen increased in the transmembrane region and tumor.
 This not only supports the report that Tn and sTn antigens are prevalent in CRC samples but also suggests that the occurrence of intracellular Tn and sTn is an early event of CRC.
 Other studies have also confirmed the existence of Tn antigen in gastrointestinal nonmalignant lesions such as polyps and abnormal crypt lesions[63].
 Therefore, Tn and sTn antigens may become potential biomarkers for prediction or early detection of human CRC, which can lead to an effective antitumor treatment response.
 The Tn antigen is related to the metastasis of tumor cells, and the invasiveness of the tumor is directly related to the density of antigens, such as the degree of tissue diffusion and vascular invasion[64].
 Therefore, this antigen is an essential part of the design of therapeutic carbohydrate conjugate antitumor vaccine for selective tumor eradication[65].

 Carbohydrate modification